Yes, The Tula System has been demonstrated as safe and effective in clinical studies.1,2

 If ear tube placement in-office is not successful, your child may be rescheduled for ear tube placement in the operating room.
 Your ENT doctor will recommend the best course of action.

 Typically, ear tubes will stay in the eardrum for six months to two years, before falling out on their own.
-In some cases, the ear tube falls out too soon, and another needs to be put in.4 Your ENT doctor will recommend the best course of action.
-For context, in the recent Tula clinical study, 75% of Tula ear tubes remained in place for at least one year.5
+In some cases, the ear tube falls out too soon, and another needs to be put in.5 Your ENT doctor will recommend the best course of action.
+For context, the Tula clinical study results showed that Tula tubes stay in place for about 17 months on average.6,7

 If a tube doesn’t fall out, your child’s ENT doctor will evaluate whether it needs to be surgically removed.